Spike007c/Spike007c.github.io/src/content/home/-index.md

 ---
-image: "@assets/astrogon-star.svg"
+image: "@assets/icondev.png"
-imageAlt: Astrogon logo
+imageAlt: Icondev logo
-title: Astrogon
+title: Icon dev
 content: A rapidly-customizable template for a blog, documentation, and more.
 button:
   label: See the Code